 이론과 실제.
-The history of Christian worship is, as

-James White observed, is the story of a tradition in transition.
+The history of Christian worship is, as James White observed, is the story of a tradition in transition.
 As Christianity became a global religion it struggled to develop a process of translating worship from one culture to another.
 This course will first explore the history and theology of Christian worship, as it developed predominantly in the West.
 It will then turn to the history of Korean Christianity and the strengths and weakness of the enculturation that has taken place.
 The goal of the course is for the student to become a more effective reflective practitioner as a worship leader and planner.
 Taught only in Korean.
 4 or 8 units.
-PD

-WS 743 Exploring Church Space and Worship Practices/예배 탐방 연구와 분석.
-This course will explore church space and worship practice as they affect the main ministerial shape of contemporary churches.
+PD explore church space and worship practice as they affect the main ministerial shape of contemporary churches.
 The service of worship in a church building functions as a kind of threshold to show ecclesiastical identity.
 This course will lead the students to read, interpret, and evaluate real practice and worship space not only by reading the written sources but also by critically experiencing the living people in their worship spaces.
 Taught only in Korean.
 4 or 8 units.
+PD